Kanjirathanam

 Kanjirathanam is a small town in Kottayam District, Kerala, India located between kuruppanthara and Kuravilangad.

 Demographics

 Kanjirathanam population primarily consists of Syrian Catholic Christians, but there is a small population of Hindus too.
 Mostly all household in this village have NRI (Non-Resident India) family members, the majority of them overseas (The United Kingdom, United States, Europe, Australia etc.).

 History

 Kanjirathanam is of historical importance due to a cave known as Puliala, literally meaning cave of leopard.
 The cave, which is made of laterite, got its name from an occurrence of finding a few leopard cubs at the mouth of the cave about 200 years ago.
 A commonly held local belief is that the cave have been used by local king.

-It is said that a king dug the cave to hide from his rivals after failing a battle.
+It is said that a king dug the cave to hide from his rivals after losing a battle.